Generic Name: drospirenone, ethinyl estradiol, and levomefolate (droe SPYE re none, ETH in il ES tra DYE ol, and LEE voe

 underactive thyroid, diabetes, gallbladder disease; or

-The hormones in Beyaz can pass into breast milk and may harm a nursing baby.
-This medicine may also slow breast milk production.
+The hormones in this medicine can pass into breast milk and may harm a nursing baby.
+Beyaz may also slow breast milk production.
 Do not use Beyaz if you are breast feeding.

 How should I take Beyaz?